kyma-project/test-infra/docs/how-to/how-to-add-custom-secret.md

 ## Procedure

-1. Create a new secret in the Google Secret Manager.
+1. Create a new secret in Google Secret Manager.
 Follow [the guide](./how-to-name-secret.md) for naming convention.
 2. Apply the necessary permissions.
 Add the `secret-manager-trusted@sap-kyma-prow.iam.gserviceaccount.com` principal with the `Secret Manager Secret Accessor` role if the secret is used only for a postsubmit or release job.
 If you are creating a secret for a presubmit job, use the `secret-manager-untrusted@sap-kyma-prow.iam.gserviceaccount.com` principal with the same role.
 If you want to use the secret in presubmit and postsubmit jobs, apply both principals.